Canon 200D vs Nikon D7200

 - More heavily discounted: Has been around for much longer (launched in March 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the D7200 is the clear winner of the contest (16 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D7200 is the clear winner of the contest (17 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 200D or the D7200 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.